Opening Triennial on 25.9.2025

 Torn Modernism(s)

 The Opening for this year's Triennial of Modernism will take place on September 25, 2025 at the Representation of the State of Saxony-Anhalt to the Federal Government at Luisenstraße 17 in Berlin-Mitte.
-As part of the kick-off, an outlook on the program focal points in Weimar, Dessau and Berlin will be given and their relation to this year's motto "Torn Modernism(s)" will be explained.
-The motto focuses on the forced migration of the Bauhaus from Weimar to Dessau, but is also reflected in the debates surrounding the current elections and individual program contributions to the Triennial of Modernism.
-The Opening will be complemented by two keynote speeches and a musical program with works from the 1920s by Kurt Weill.
+As part of the opening, an outlook on the program focal points in Weimar, Dessau and Berlin will be given and their relation to the motto "Torn Modernism(s)" will be explained and discussed.
+The Opening will be complemented by lectures and a musical program with works from the 1920s by Kurt Weill.

 Programme